 Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder first described in psychiatric literature in 1943.
 While the definition of ASD has changed over time, the current Diagnostic and Statistical Manual (DSM-V, 2013) defines ASD as involving both persistent deficits in social communication/interaction and restricted, repetitive patterns of behavior.
 Additionally, individuals with ASD may or may not have significant deficits in language, and may or may not have significant deficits in cognitive abilities.
 According to the CDC, 1 in 36 children are diagnosed with ASD in the United States, March 24, 2023.

 Today, Catholics across the United States are becoming more aware of ASD which has led to effective teaching styles, accommodations, and education in parishes across the United States.
 Adults with ASD are writing about their experiences in ministry and Catholic publishers are creating faith formation curriculum that engages different learning needs.
-Behavior Analysts are working with diocesan directors to help individuals with ASD meaningfully participate across the life-span in the liturgy, and Catholic parents are sharing their input on the needs of individuals more profoundly affected by ASD.
+Catholic parents are sharing their input on the needs of individuals more profoundly affected by ASD.
+Dioceses and parishes are using resources and knowledge gleaned from persons with ASD to help individuals with ASD meaningfully participate across the life-span in the liturgy.
 Click on the resources below to learn more!